CicusAjadah/CicusAjadah/README.md

 ### Hi there 👋 I'm David
 ---

-Final year university student, currently doing an internship on <a href=https://www.len.co.id/>PT Len Industri</a> as a Software Engineer specializing as a Desktop Developer.
+Hello I am David, currently I am working at <a href=https://ameliore-solutions.com/>Ameliore Solusi Analitika</a> as a Full Stack Developer specializing at Springboot and Svelte.
 Love to learn new things whether it's from technology or other things.
 I enjoy coding with Java but also can code with Python and Kotlin for Web applications and Android applications.
+I also have an intense passion with Android application such as Kotlin, well it is in JVM too but yeah.
-- 📫 How to reach me : fransiskus.david@ui.ac.id
+- 📫 How to reach me : david.yudaputra@gmail.com
 - ⚡ Fun fact : Drama genre in a fiction story is a love-hate relationship for me.
+- 🚀 Hobby : See the world beyond what i knew.

 ### Github Statistics
 <p align="left">